Monday saw big gains in capesize freight derivatives and stronger reported fixtures, despite a tiny rise in the overall spot market index.

 This put the assessment at just over $15,300 per day.

-The estimate has been more or less static for the past week, with the route basket assessed at about $15,400 per day Tuesday and wobbling up and down by a few dollars each day since then.
+The estimate has been more or less static for the past week.
+The route basket was assessed at about $15,400 per day on Tuesday and has wobbled up and down by a few dollars each day since then.

 Activity slowed last week during Diwali holidays in key regions of the world.